 All About Attic Insulation

-But let’s look at this way for a minute.
-Some of us wrap are hot water heaters and our self’s with blankets, right ?.
+But let’s look at it this way for a minute.
+Some of us wrap our hot water heaters and our self’s with blankets, right ?.
 And as we know they work pretty darn good at that.
 Well, the insulation in our attic is just that.
 A nice big blanket for the top of our houses.

 For the most part, it cold out there, but not that cold.
 Most newer homes and I mean most if not all are built and inspected with way too little insulation.
 Why you may ask.
 Well to be honest, because they can.
 It’s just what the builder needed to install in order to pass inspection.